fredericrous/LyncLogger/README.md

 Source is in "src" folder
 The icon that appears in the system tray can be changed.
 Just replace the file "icon.ico"

-## Known problems

-when you start a lynclogger, already openned conversations wont be logged

 ## TODO

 log audio conversations